William R. Schmidt

-Major General William Richard Schmidt (October 14, 1889 – July 18, 1966) was a decorated United States Army officer who spent most of World War II as commanding the 76th Infantry Division.
+William Richard Schmidt (October 14, 1889 – July 18, 1966) was a decorated United States Army officer who spent most of World War II as commanding the 76th Infantry Division.

 Early life and military career

 William Richard Schmidt was born on October 14, 1889, the son of Joseph Karl and his wife Anna (née Haman).
-Seeking a military career, he entered the United States Military Academy (USMA) at West Point, New York in 1909.
-He graduated four years later on June 12, 1913, which led to him being commissioned as an officer, with the rank of second lieutenant, into the Infantry Branch of the United States Army on the same date.
-Many of his classmates who he graduated alongside would, like Schmidt, attain high rank and become general officers in the years to come, during World War II.
-They included Douglass T. Greene, Paul Newgarden, Robert L. Spragins, Louis A. Craig, Lunsford E. Oliver, Henry B. Lewis, John E. McMahon, Jr., Carlos Brewer, Richard U. Nicholas, Alexander Patch, Robert H. Van Volkenburgh, Willis D. Crittenberger, Robert M. Perkins, William A. McCulloch, Geoffrey Keyes, Selby H. Frank, Charles H. Corlett and Henry B. Cheadle, along with numerous others.
+Seeking a military career, he entered the United States Military Academy (USMA) at West Point, New York, in 1909.
+He graduated, 54 in a class of 93, four years later on June 12, 1913, which led to him being commissioned as an officer, with the rank of second lieutenant, into the Infantry Branch of the United States Army on the same date.

 Between 1913 and 1917, Schmidt served on the Mexico–United States border during the Pancho Villa Expedition.
 During this campaign, he was promoted to first lieutenant.
 Schmidt did not see combat in France on the Western Front during World War I and instead performed stateside duty at Schofield Barracks in Pearl Harbor, at Presidio of San Francisco and at Camp Fremont, California.

 Between the wars

-In 1921, now with the rank of major, Schmidt was transferred back to the USMA, where he was an instructor in the Department of Chemistry, Mineralogy and Geology.
+In 1921, now with the rank of major, Schmidt was transferred back to the USMA, where he was an instructor in the department of chemistry, mineralogy and geology.
 He stayed in this position until 1923, when he was transferred back to Hawaii.

 Schmidt attended the U.S. Army Command and General Staff School at Fort Leavenworth, Kansas in 1928.

-In 1933, he was appointed executive officer (XO) of the Civilian Conservation Corps at Camp Dix, New Jersey and served there for one year.
+In 1933, he was appointed executive officer (XO) of the Civilian Conservation Corps at Camp Dix, New Jersey, and served there for one year.
 Then he was transferred to Washington, D.C., where he was assigned to the Supply branch (G-4 Division) of the War Department General Staff on March 21, 1934.